Under what circumstances must the Grant Agreement be amended?

 Acceptance: If the Commission accepts the request, its authorised representative e-signs the amendment.
 The coordinator and beneficiaries are formally notified.
-The countersigned amendment appears in the project's document library, in the Participant Portal's 'My Area' section Portal.
+The countersigned amendment appears in the project's document library, in the Funding & Tenders Portal's 'My Area' section Portal.

 Amendment number: once the Commission has signed the amendment, it is automatically assigned a sequential amendment number (1, 2, 3, etc.) For instance, an amendment request with the reference AMD-345622-6 is assigned number 2 if it is the 2nd signed amendment to the grant agreement in question.

 Rejection: if the request is invalid (if it breaches the grant agreement's terms or conditions, for instance), incomplete or wrong, or if the granting authority disagrees with it, the Commission's authorised representative formally rejects it.